Tools of the Trade

 The place I register almost all my domains.
 Easy and has good service.

 For some reason I can't register Swiss domains through Namecheap, so I use Gandi.
 They're an ethical company with high-minded ideals, so it's no hardship.
 They also have good customer service - I've had to mail their support a few times (because of my own ineptitude).
-A fraction more expensive than Namecheap.
+A bit more expensive than Namecheap and with some quirks I could live without.

 I loved the look of one of the sites I bought and a tiny part of the reason I bought it was to copy the theme and use it on other sites.
 After all, premium Wordpress themes can be expensive.
 Turns out it was one of the free ones you get with Wordpress and a couple of free plugins.
 So think twice before paying for a theme - you can get by on a free one and upgrade once your site is making money.
 That said, there are two Wordpress frameworks worth a look.